limpst/case_study/README.md

 ________________________________________________________________________________________________________________________________________

-## You can also file course from github repository: https://github.com/limpst/case_study.
+## You can also file course from cloud9 repository: https://ide.c9.io/limpst/case-study.

 ## You need to execute bash command 'mysql-ctl cli' before 'Run Project' to start mysql.